L-Theanine: The Underestimated Amino Acid

 Lower stress reactivity

-Benefits usually manifest within 30 to 45 minutes, with enhancements in sleep becoming more consistent over several nights.
+Benefits typically appear within 30 to 45 minutes, with sleep improvements becoming more consistent over several nights.

 The Science Behind Its Effects on Mental Health and Sleep